African Man Shot Dead for Breaking Virus Curfew

 Merkel has continued to lead Cabinet meetings and take part in domestic and international videoconferences from home.

-TOKYO — Tokyo Gov. Yuriko Koike on Friday said the city is preparing rent a hotel or a public facility for patients with no or slight symptoms to relieve hospitals’ burdens and make room for severely affected patients as new Covid-19 cases continue to rise in the Japanese capital.
+Tokyo Gov. Yuriko Koike on Friday said the city is preparing rent a hotel or a public facility for patients with no or slight symptoms to relieve hospitals’ burdens and make room for severely affected patients as new Covid-19 cases continue to rise in the Japanese capital.

 Infections have accelerated in Tokyo since late March, prompting Koike to make a weekend stay-at-home request to Tokyo residents until mid-April, and suggesting a possibility of a lockdown if the number of infections turns explosive.